 Create a template for a custom workflow in BlueCat Gateway.

-Creating a new workflow in BlueCat Gateway creates a template, or skeleton, for the workflow.
+Creating a new workflow in BlueCat Gateway creates a template and a README file for the workflow.
 Your workflow can be only a REST API endpoint, or a REST API endpoint and an HTML page in the BlueCat Gateway user interface.
 BlueCat Gateway generates the necessary files for your workflow template, then you must manually modify the generated Python files with code for the steps of your custom workflow.

 - Log in to BlueCat Gateway.

 Type the name of your new workflow in the New Workflow

 Name field.
 As you type, the Python Implementation

 Name and Endpoint Name fields will

 auto-complete.
 You can modify the content of those fields as necessary.

 Note: The workflow name must start with a letter or underscore and consist of only letters, numbers, and underscores.